yamljs/yam-types/README.md

 Contributions to any `@yaml-js` project are welcome!
 Please refer to the [contributing guidelines](https://yaml.js.org/contrinuting) for more details on how to get involved.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](/LICENSE) file for more information.
+Please look at the [LICENSE](/LICENSE) file for more information.

 ## Acknowledgements
 * [Vite](https://vitejs.dev/) - The blazing fast frontend tooling.
 * [YAML](https://yaml.org/) - A human-friendly data serialization standard.
-* [yaml library](github.com/eemeli/yaml) - This fantastic library made our job easier by not having to build a YAML parser Contact

 ## Contacts for assistance
 - [@pedromvgomes](https://github.com/pedromvgomes) - **Pedro Gomes**, Project Founder